oroinc/documentation/backend/entities/entity-fallback.rst

 .. image:: /img/backend/entities/fallback_table.png
    :alt: Fallback table content

 If the `fallback` column contains a value, it means the entity uses the fallback value.
-If it is null and `scalar_value` or `array_value` column contains data, it means that the entity has its own value
+If it is null and the `scalar_value` or `array_value` column contains data, it means that the entity has its own value

-The bundle also exposes a twig function to get the fallback compatible value of a field, which internally uses the
+The bundle also exposes a twig function to get the fallback compatible value of a field, which internally uses the |EntityFallbackResolver|.
-|EntityFallbackResolver|.

 .. code-block:: twig